Deploying RHEL 9 on Amazon Web Services

 Enable the cluster.

-4.9.
-Configuring fencing Copy linkLink copied to clipboard!
+4.8.
+Configuring fencing on a RHEL AWS cluster Copy linkLink copied to clipboard!

-To configure fencing on an AWS cluster, you can use multiple methods:
+To configure fencing on an AWS cluster, use one of the following methods:

 - A standard procedure for default configuration.